ConnorNylund/ConnorNylund/README.md

 ### Hi there 👋

+my name is ConnorNylund i am a freshman in college in the computer science program.

 <!--
 **ConnorNylund/ConnorNylund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.